peteroupc/classic-wallpaper/uielements.md

 [^8]: _Window borders_ are the outer edges of desktop windows.
 Text box borders are also known as "field borders".  _Status field borders_ are the edges of inner boxes found in a _status bar_, which can appear on the bottom of some desktop windows.  _Grouping borders_ are the outer edges of areas that bring together several user-interface elements, such as checkboxes or option buttons ("radio buttons") with a common purpose; grouping borders also serve as horizontal bars that separate parts of a menu.

+[^9]: In Windows, this color was first supported in version 3.1.
+In the Foundation Class Library's implementation of toolbars, this color is fixed to (255,255,255); see MFC Technical Note TN031, "Control Bars".

+[^10]: In Windows, this color was first supported in the Win32 interface, and so was not supported in Windows 3.1 or earlier.

-[^9]: _Dithering_ is the scattering of colors in a limited set to simulate colors outside that set.
+[^11]: _Dithering_ is the scattering of colors in a limited set to simulate colors outside that set.

-[^10]: The VGA palette has 16 colors, each of which is one of the following: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.<br>Windows CE before version 4.1 also supported four-color icons in a 2-bit-per-pixel format, where the colors tend to be the four gray tones of the VGA palette (namely, black or (0,0,0), white or (255,255,255), light gray, and dark gray or (128,128,128)) ("Display Buffer Formats", Windows CE Device Driver Kit).<br>A Windows color icon file can store an icon limited to 8 colors, but still in the 4-bit-per-pixel format, separately from 16-color icons in that format (Petzold, chapter 8), but such an 8-color icon is rarely seen in practice.
+[^12]: The VGA palette has 16 colors, each of which is one of the following: light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128.<br>Windows CE before version 4.1 also supported four-color icons in a 2-bit-per-pixel format, where the colors tend to be the four gray tones of the VGA palette (namely, black or (0,0,0), white or (255,255,255), light gray, and dark gray or (128,128,128)) ("Display Buffer Formats", Windows CE Device Driver Kit).<br>A Windows color icon file can store an icon limited to 8 colors, but still in the 4-bit-per-pixel format, separately from 16-color icons in that format (Petzold, chapter 8), but such an 8-color icon is rarely seen in practice.
 Indeed, before version 3.0, the Windows EGA and VGA video drivers supported only eight logical colors rather than sixteen (Petzold, ch.
 14), and there were no standard Windows color icon and bitmap file formats.
 (In addition, the Japanese computers PC-8801 and PC-9801 were equipped with eight-color video cards.)
 A traditional color choice for 8-color icons was a table of eight colors where each color component is 0 or 255.<br>The EGA video driver for Windows version 3.1 supports 16 logical colors, but only 15 "physical" colors: the VGA palette is used, except the logical color light gray is missing and often replaced with a dithered mixture of dark gray and "white" (which is one possible way to adapt images colored using the VGA palette to the EGA driver).

-[^11]: Modern guidelines recommend a 256 &times; 256 icon as well.
+[^13]: Modern guidelines recommend a 256 &times; 256 icon as well.
 Toolbar icons are traditionally offered in 16 &times; 16 (or 16 &times; 15; see MFC Technical Note TN031, "Control Bars") and 20 &times; 20.
 The standard icon sizes in OS/2 Presentation Manager are 16 &times; 16, 20 &times; 20, 32 &times; 32, and 40 &times; 40 ("Bitmap File Format", in _Presentation Manager Programming Guide and Reference_); sometimes larger icons such as 64 &times; 64 occur.
+In _The Windows Interface Guidelines for Software Design_ (Windows 95), the recommended icons were 16 &times; 16 in 16 colors, and 32 &times; 32 in 16 colors, and 48 &times; 48 in 256 colors (large version of desktop icon; see _Win32 Programmer's Reference_).

-[^12]: See "Creating Windows XP Icons".
+[^14]: See "Creating Windows XP Icons".
 Similar advice was also given in _The Microsoft Windows User Experience_. <br>Before 1995 the icon outline tended to be black on all edges (see, for example, _Macintosh Human Interface Guidelines_, p.
 239).
 And icons seen in Windows 3.0 (as opposed to version 3.1) tended to be drawn over a _drop shadow_, more specifically a dark gray silhouette of the icon, which silhouette is offset down and to the right by two units.

-[^13]: This is evident in the graphics (also known as _watermarks_) of Windows 95's wizards, which are drawn in a teal background (color (0,128,128)) and show one or more computing devices in a three-dimensional, often rectangular appearance, and where, although there is internal shadowing, no shadow is cast on the teal background.
+[^15]: This is evident in the graphics (also known as _watermarks_) of Windows 95's wizards, which are drawn in a teal background (color (0,128,128)) and show one or more computing devices in a three-dimensional, often rectangular appearance, and where, although there is internal shadowing, no shadow is cast on the teal background.
 But computer monitors may still be drawn straight on in order to accentuate what the monitor is showing.

-[^14]: Adventure games developed by Sierra On-Line in the early 1990s are well known to employ essentially 1-unit-thick lines and flood fills in their illustrations.
+[^16]: Adventure games developed by Sierra On-Line in the early 1990s are well known to employ essentially 1-unit-thick lines and flood fills in their illustrations.
 (A _flood fill_ is a way to fill a colored area that is surrounded by other colors.)
 Windows 95 wizard watermarks are also of this style, essentially, except that the use of black outlines, as opposed to outlines of other colors, is rarer and less systematic.

-[^15]: The only icons and cursors supported by Windows versions before Windows 3.0 (in 1990) were limited to the two colors black and white.
+[^17]: The only icons and cursors supported by Windows versions before Windows 3.0 (in 1990) were limited to the two colors black and white.

-[^16]: _Macintosh Human Interface Guidelines_, p.
+[^18]: _Macintosh Human Interface Guidelines_, p.
 263.

-[^17]: Exceptions are found in the [**_Marlett_**](https://learn.microsoft.com/en-us/typography/font-list/marlett), [**_Wingdings_**](https://learn.microsoft.com/en-us/typography/font-list/wingdings), and [**_Webdings_**](https://learn.microsoft.com/en-us/typography/font-list/webdings) symbol fonts in Microsoft operating systems.
+[^19]: Exceptions are found in the [**_Marlett_**](https://learn.microsoft.com/en-us/typography/font-list/marlett), [**_Wingdings_**](https://learn.microsoft.com/en-us/typography/font-list/wingdings), and [**_Webdings_**](https://learn.microsoft.com/en-us/typography/font-list/webdings) symbol fonts in Microsoft operating systems.

-[^18]: See also _Macintosh Human Interface Guidelines_, p.
+[^20]: See also _Macintosh Human Interface Guidelines_, p.
 233, which discusses deriving smaller icons from larger ones (in this case, 16 &times; 16 icons from 32 &times; 32 ones).

-[^19]: For example, see the discussion on buttons in the _RIPscrip_ specification developed by TeleGrafix in 1992 and 1993.
+[^21]: For example, see the discussion on buttons in the _RIPscrip_ specification developed by TeleGrafix in 1992 and 1993.
 This specification was designed for building graphical user interfaces for online bulletin board systems under the EGA display mode.

-[^20]: _The Microsoft Windows User Experience_ considers an animation to be fluid only if it runs at 16 or more frames per second.
+[^22]: _The Microsoft Windows User Experience_ considers an animation to be fluid only if it runs at 16 or more frames per second.
 For an example of an animation in the form of a single image file, see Herman Rodent, "Animation in Win32", Microsoft Developer Network, Feb.
 1, 1994.

-[^21]: For example, an image can be drawn with four variations in width and height: 32 &times; 32, 40 &times; 40, 32 &times; 24, and 32 &times; 16 pixels.
+[^23]: For example, an image can be drawn with four variations in width and height: 32 &times; 32, 40 &times; 40, 32 &times; 24, and 32 &times; 16 pixels.
 Multiple sizes and vector versions of a graphic are useful for several reasons, including:<br>(1) to accommodate different display modes and pixel densities;<br>(2) to render parts of the graphic more crisply, especially if their [**smallest feature would measure less than twice the spacing between pixels**](http://rastertragedy.com/RTRCh1.htm).<br>They are useful for toolbar icons, for example, especially nowadays where the icon style is a single-color filled outline akin to a typographic symbol.
 Indeed, even 16-&times;-15-pixel images often used as toolbar icons are, in many cases, ultimately vector graphics consisting of polygons and 1-unit-thick line segments.

-[^22]: The resulting color may vary slightly from the one calculated by the Motif toolkit, because of rounding errors committed by that toolkit.
+[^24]: The resulting color may vary slightly from the one calculated by the Motif toolkit, because of rounding errors committed by that toolkit.